SogoHlopec/SogoHlopec/README.md

 I am a veterinarian by education and for 2 years I worked in the state veterinary service.
 During my last job, I had the opportunity to communicate with many people, build good relationships, for 3 months I was in charge of the department and I had 3 specialists in my subordination.
 I also worked a lot at the computer and processed veterinary documents through the Internet GIS AITS system.
 While working, I often came across bad design and bad websites related to veterinary medicine in my country, and I decided to become a front-end developer to make quality and user-friendly websites!

 * 🤝  I'm open for work.
 My [CV-EN](https://drive.google.com/file/d/1vgU_l1V6aFf1cs_SNGULTdp8WunLeBpG/view) and [CV-RU](https://drive.google.com/file/d/1S5lrustoNqdvG9fvGILtjEpPE-gaEsZb/view).
-* 🌍  I'm based in Brest, Belarus.
+* 🌍  I'm based in Minsk, Belarus.
 * ✉️  You can contact me at [sogo246@gmail.com](mailto:sogo246@gmail.com) and [my Telegram](https://t.me/hlope_c)
 * 🧠  I'm learning React and Typescript.